processing/p5.js/developer_docs/unit_testing.md

 - `test/js/p5_helpers.js` adds a couple helpers for testing p5 sketches

 The setup for Node.js tests is all done in `test/mocha.opts`

+## Testing Environments

+We have a collection of tests under the `test/unit` folder that run in the browser and a collection of tests under `test/node` that run in Node.js.

+The browser tests run in ["headless" Chrome](https://developers.google.com/web/updates/2017/06/headless-karma-mocha-chai).
+This is why you don't see a browser window pop up when you run the tests.
+### Continuous Integration Testing

+When you open a pull request in the p5.js repo, it will automatically run the tests [on Travis CI](https://travis-ci.org/processing/p5.js/pull_requests), too.
+Travis CI helps us double check that the tests pass for each pull request, with no extra work from individual contributors.